merely-useful/py-rse/index.md

 > **Naming Files and Directories**
 >
 > Complicated names of files and directories can make our life painful.
-> Following a few simple rules can save a lot of headaches:
+> Following a few simple rules can save a lot of headaches:\index{filesystem!naming conventions}\index{naming conventions!filesystem}
 >
 > 1. **Don't use spaces.**
 >    Spaces can make a name easier to read,